wrwrwr/blackbox/README.md

 ### [view][]

 Lets you see a set of coefficients and their history.
-To review the just generated coefficients you would type:
+To review the coefficients generated above you would type:

 ```bash
     ./view.py linear 0